ddrmaster1000/amazon-scalable-infra-discord-diffusion/ReadMe.md

 3. Deploy a Docker image from the project [TODO-MY-GITHUB-HERE]() to that repository.
 4. Tag your public subnets in the region you will deploy into with the tag ```Tier``` | ```Public```.
 5. Fill out the terraform.tfvars and export the Discord Application Secret ```TF_VAR_discord_bot_secret``` to your commandline.
-6. Preinstalled Programs: terraform, docker, git.
+6. Preinstalled Programs: [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli), docker, git

 ## Discord Pre-Work
 1. Create a Discord Application.
 Look online, there are great resources for this.